mas-bandwidth/gafferongames/content/post/integration_basics.md

 Most commercial physics engines use this integrator.

-Switching from explicit to semi-implicit euler is is simple as changing:
+Switching from explicit to semi-implicit euler is as simple as changing:

         position += velocity * dt;
         velocity += acceleration * dt;